On fibrations of Lie groupoids: Preliminaries

-Let $\mathrm{SAut}^0(\A)$ be the set of automorphisms of $\A$.
+Let $\mathrm{SAut}^0(\A)$ be the set of strict automorphisms of $\A$.
 With composition of functors as the multiplication, it becomes a group.
-Let $\mathrm{SAut}^1(\A)$ being the space of natural transformations between strict automorphisms of $\A$.
+Let $\mathrm{SAut}^1(\A)$ be the space of natural transformations between strict automorphisms of $\A$.
 Then we have a groupoid of strict automorphisms